How to use Quantum computers?

 ELEVATE

-Figure: Optimisation landscape of a classification task in quantum machine learning.
-Source: DLR
+Figure: Optimisation landscape of a quantum machine learning algorithm, source: DLR

-The development of modern quantum computers is just now reaching a stage where the first applications will also offer practical quantum advantages in comparison to classical programmes.
-To support DLR's quantum initiative, the ELEVATE project (Enhanced probLEm solVing with quAntum compuTErs) provides a network to support scientists from all DLR institutes in the feasibility analysis of quantum computing projects.
-In addition to the Institute of AI Safety and Security, quantum computing experts from the Institute of Software Technology, the Institute of Quantum Technology, Space Operations and Astronaut Training, the Institute of Engineering Thermodynamics and the Remote Sensing Technology Institute are involved in ELEVATE.
-From January 2022, a series of theoretical and practical training events will be in place, and in parallel, short test projects will be under way, for which partners from other DLR institutes can apply for expert time.
+Quantum computers calculate on the basis of quantum effects and therefore differ fundamentally from conventional computers.
+The development of modern quantum computers is currently reaching a phase in which the first applications are being implemented in practice and offer initial advantages over classical programs.
+To support DLR's Quantum Computing Initiative (QCI), the ELEVATE project (Enhanced probLEm solVing with quAntum compuTErs) provides a network to support scientists from all DLR institutes in analysing the feasibility of quantum computer projects.
 The aim of the project is to enable DLR institutes to work with quantum computers and to establish a strong position for DLR in the field of quantum computing methods.

 Supporting DLR institutes in the application of quantum computers